Explainable AI Integrated Feature Selection for Landslide Susceptibility Mapping using TreeSHAP: Related Works

-Machine Learning methods including Naïve Bayes (NB), Multilayer Perceptron (MLP), Kernel Logistic Regression (KLR), and J48-bagging was employed for Landslide Susceptibility Mapping considering the area of Youfang district, China in the study of \citet{Hong2019} and it is observed from the study that MLP(Multilayer Perceptron) outperformed all other classifiers and proved to be an efficient tool for landslide study of this area. \citet{mehebub} proposed a hybrid neural network classifier integrating Multilayer Perceptron (MLP) and Bagging for an efficient mapping susceptibility of rainfall induced landslides to support identification of vulnerable areas for disaster prevention and management.
-Several other studies have also found that Multilayer Perceptron(MLP) or a hybrid combination of Multilayer Perceptron(MLP) and Particle Swarm Optimization is an compelling classifier in the study of Landslides \citep{Pham2017, Li2019}.
-Deep Learning algorithms excelled the study of Landslide Susceptibility prediction and analysis due to their deep architectures supporting robust in-built feature extraction strategies and great capacity to tackle confounding and sensitive factors. \citet{Huang2020} found in their study that a Fully Connected Sparse Autoencoder based model outperformed the traditional models for extracting optimal non-linear features from environmental factors.
+Machine Learning methods including Naïve Bayes (NB), Multilayer Perceptron (MLP), Kernel Logistic Regression (KLR), and J48-bagging employed for Landslide Susceptibility Mapping considering the area of Youfang district, China in the study of \citet{Hong2019} and it is observed from the study that MLP(Multilayer Perceptron) outperformed all other classifiers and proved to be an efficient tool for landslide study of this area. \citet{mehebub} proposed a hybrid neural network classifier integrating Multilayer Perceptron (MLP) and Bagging for an efficient mapping susceptibility of rainfall-induced landslides to support the identification of vulnerable areas for disaster prevention and management.
+Several other studies have also found that Multilayer Perceptron(MLP) or a hybrid combination of Multilayer Perceptron(MLP) and Particle Swarm Optimization is a compelling classifier in the study of Landslides \citep{Pham2017, Li2019}. \\

+Deep Learning algorithms excelled in the study of Landslide Susceptibility prediction and analysis due to their deep architectures supporting robust in-built feature extraction strategies and a great capacity to tackle confounding and sensitive factors. \citet{Huang2020} found in their study that a Fully Connected Sparse Autoencoder-based model outperformed the traditional models for extracting optimal non-linear features from environmental factors.
 Moreover, a spatially explicit deep neural network was proposed by \citep{Dong}, where for feature selection Relief-F method was integrated to quantify the utility of the conditioning factors.
-Deep Neural Networks found to be comparatively outperforming over the conventional machine learning classifiers in the domain of Landslide Susceptibility in several other state of art studies \citep{BUI2020, Zhu2020}.
+Deep Neural Networks were found to be comparatively outperforming the conventional machine learning classifiers in the domain of Landslide Susceptibility in several other states of art studies \citep{BUI2020, Zhu2020}. \\